-As at December 31, 2023, CRe had cash and cash equivalents, fixed income securities and other investments that were pledged during the normal course of business as either to benefit cedants and policyholders.
-These assets are released to CRe upon payment of obligations.
+As at December 31, 2024, the Company had cash and cash equivalents, fixed income securities and other investments that were pledged during the normal course of business as either to benefit cedants and policyholders.
+These assets are released to the Company upon payment of obligations.